EricaRavanera/Research-2_CSS-Framework/README.md

 The Kdrama Collection website is designed to showcase a collection of Korean dramas categorized by genres.
 It provides an engaging user interface for users to explore different genres, view details about specific dramas, and navigate seamlessly through the site.
+The Technologies that I used Bootstrap Framework and HTML and CSS